 During the inspection, a certified mechanic will check the vehicle and provide you with an assessment of whether the car is mechanically sound.
 If they find anything that needs fixing you may be able to estimate how much work your used car will need if you decide to go ahead with the purchase.

-In your walk-around, you should pay close attention to all the aspects of the car that you can see and be hyperaware while you're on a test drive.
+In your walk-around, you should pay close attention to all the aspects of the car that you can see and you should be hyperaware on your test drive.
 However, you can only see so much from this perspective as a buyer if you have an untrained eye.
-This is why having a certified mechanic take a look can really help.
+This is why having a certified mechanic perform a pre-purchase inspection can really help.

-What many people don't realize, though, is that most dealerships are more than happy to allow you to take a vehicle for a professional pre-purchase inspection with an independent mechanic.
+Many people don't realize that most dealerships are more than happy to allow you to take a vehicle for a professional PPI with an independent mechanic.
 In fact, they often send a dealer rep with you to get this done.

 Any dealership that refuses to let you take a car for an independent pre-purchase inspection should be handled with caution.
 In fact, when it comes to used vehicles, this should be considered a deal-breaker.